dariansal/graphs-deep-learning-explainability/model-reports/BA2-PGExplainer-methodology-report.md

 ### Future Work
 - [In Progress] Investigate why PGExplainer made decision to identify important edges as the least important
-- [In Progress] Evaluate the PGExplainer's accuracy against ground truth labels for motif edges
+- [In Progress] Evaluate the PGExplainer accuracy against ground truth labels for motif edges